curtis86/spaceweather/README.md

 m_wing_kp_index: 3.67
 ```

+## Notes

+From time to time, data measurements by ACE can include a bad or missing data record.
+In this case, the measurement will return 9999.

 ## Disclaimer

 I'm not a programmer, but I do like to make things!
 Please use this at your own risk.